Dry Eye Center of Excellence

 Our doctors prefer a holistic approach to dry eye care.
 We provide a detailed analysis of your overall tear production and quality of tears.
 We then take a look at the health of your tear glands to make check for signs of inflammation or damage.
 After assessing the detailed imaging, we provide a comprehensive treatment plan that includes vitamins, cornea assessments, medical treatments, dietary adjustments, and home remedies.

-Dry eye can often have several causes and may be complex.
+Dry eyes can often have several causes and may be complex.
 We work with several diabetics, rheumatologists, and primary care providers who refer patients to our high technology Dry Eye Center.

 Dry Eye Syndrome